With A Warm, Caring Staff and Stunningly Natural Results,

 Gynecomastia Myth #5- It Is Difficult to Treat Gynecomastia

 You don’t have to endure a lifetime with gynecomastia.
 It is very treatable, typically with excellent results.
 If you’ve been unable to resolve your condition with lifestyle, diet, and medical changes, come see us.
-Male breast reduction surgery can remove your excess breast tissue and restore a flattened appearance to your chest.
+Male breast reduction surgery can remove excess breast tissue and restore a flattened appearance to your chest.

-We typically use liposuction and/or surgical excision to remove the excess tissue.
-Liposuction is an excellent option for removing unwanted fat and surgical excision can be used on fibrous tissues.
 Some men will have excess skin that requires removal.
-This is typically needed in men that have lost a great deal of weight or that have breasts that are a B cup size or larger.
-Dr. Coan is an expert in gynecomastia repair.
+This is typically needed in men who have lost a great deal of weight or who have breasts that are a B cup size or larger.
+Dr. Coan is an expert in gynecomastia surgery and repair.

 Excess male breast tissue?
 Call 919-484-4884 and ask us about gynecomastia treatment today.